jaboialexT/Shifting-Labyrinth/README.md

 # Shifting-Labyrinth
 A tile based dungeon roguelike exploration game programmed on Unity in C#.
-This game is inspired by many games, primarily "Pokemon Labyrinth" and "The Binding of Isaac".
+This game is inspired by many games, primarily "Labyrinth" and "The Binding of Isaac".

 Skills Developed Through This Project:
 * Ai pathmaking